Manila Railroad Company: Filipino leadership

 The MRR logo in the 1930s.

 The MRR managed to connect most of Luzon by rail in 1938.

 McCoy was then succeeded by the agency's first Filipino general manager, Jose B. Paez.
 The MRR during his term established its own rolling stock manufacturing facility in its Caloocan workshop.
 Initially tasked with the assembly of railcars or coaches, the MRR soon started manufacturing its own stock.
-In 1929, the MRR started manufacturing the country's first multiple unit train.
+In 1929, the MRR started manufacturing the country's first multiple unit train, the RMC series, in cooperation with Ramcar, which became the first ever diesel multiple units of Southeast Asia beginning 1940, when the then gasoline powered MUs switched to diesel fuel.
 No. 65, the twenty-first 45 class locomotive, was assembled in 1932.
 Not long after in 1936, then-Philippine president Manuel L. Quezon initiated plans for what would become the Mindanao Railway, an electrified standard-gauge railway compared to the steam-powered 3 ft 6 in gauge railways of the Manila Railroad during that time.
 Construction began immediately, but the project never went past track bed construction when it was abandoned in 1940.
 Aside from rolling stock, National Artist of the Philippines for Architecture Pablo S. Antonio designed several of the stations.

 Paez's term with the Manila Railroad then ended on December 31, 1941, when the Imperial Japanese Army took control of the Philippines in the midst of World War II.